The Utilization Score: Understanding Player Roles to Forecast Future Performance

 Why isn't there a Utilization Score for QBs?

-We tested every QB data point we could get our hands on but ultimately didn't find anything more substantial than fantasy points per game, which was our benchmark.
+We tested every QB data point we could obtain, but ultimately didn't find anything more substantial than fantasy points per game, which was our benchmark.
 We assess new data points and approaches each offseason, so this could change in future seasons.

 How stable and predictive were the Utilization Scores?